quicwg/base-drafts/draft-ietf-quic-transport.md

 # Frame Types and Formats

 As described in {{frames}}, packets contain one or more frames.
-We now describe the various QUIC frame types that can be present in a packet.
-The use of these frames and various frame header bits are described in subsequent sections.
+This section describes the format and semantics of the core QUIC frame types.

 ## Variable-Length Integer Encoding {#integer-encoding}